 Luke’s first monograph, Who Owned Waterloo?
 Battle, Memory, and Myth in British History, 1815-1852, was published by Oxford University Press in 2022 (paperback 2023).
 Based on his dissertation, it examines the afterlife of the battle of Waterloo in the collective memory of Great Britain, exploring the concept of cultural ownership of a military event and locating the victory in Britain’s creation myth.

 Luke is currently an Assistant Professor in Residence in History at the University of Connecticut’s Stamford Campus.
-He has designed and taught courses covering the history of North America from the moment of permanent contact to 1877, Nineteenth and Twentieth Century Europe, the past half-millennium of World History, and upper-level courses on Twentieth Century Britain, War and Film, and History and Memory.
+He has designed and taught courses covering the history of Nineteenth and Twentieth Century Europe, the past half-millennium of World History, North America from the moment of permanent contact to 1877, and upper-level courses on Nineteenth Century Europe, Twentieth Century Britain, War and Film, and History and Memory.